 What Inevitably Caused Them to Cancel Wyndham Timeshare.

 The New Year’s holiday falling on a Monday and Tuesday already hindered their ability to opt out.
 It’s almost as if Wyndham planned to persuade them during an inopportune time.
-Nonetheless, they received their letter on January 14th and denied their request once again.
-This confused Gary because he was told by the Post Office that the letter would be delivered “within a couple of days.”
+Nonetheless, they received their letter on January 14th.
+This confused Garry because he was told by the Post Office that the letter would be delivered “within a couple of days.”
 Since the 7th was a Monday, his confusion was warranted.

 The silver-lining to their dealings with Valerie is that it was most likely a certificate company booking the couple for another pressure-filled timeshare presentation, “a great travel deal” is quite a reach in this instance.
 The couple most likely unknowingly dodged a bullet.
 While this was disheartening to say the least, this just added fuel to the fire in their decision to find a way to get out of the Wyndham timeshare.
 After looking further, they realized they weren’t even eligible for the package Valerie offered them.
 The Terms and Conditions stated “persons having attended a CLUB WYNDHAM sales presentation within the last 6 months are ineligible.”
 They attended their presentation on Oct 1, 2018, which would have made them ineligible according to the language in the Terms and Conditions.